 You may not be impressed with what comes out.
 But the sooner you get your wisdom out of your head and into your fingers or onto paper, the sooner you can make it better.
 No chance of improvement until you start.

-29 Responses to “How to Start Writing When You Don’t Feel Like It”
+30 thoughts on “How to Start Writing When You Don’t Feel Like It”

 please give me chance to write my real painful story.

 A great post, Michael.
 Talking to friend and taking notes is a good tip…